peterhinch/micropython-nano-gui/README.md

 ### 2.1.1 Core files

 The root directory contains an example setup file `color_setup.py` for a color OLED display.
-Other examples may be found in the `color_setup` directory.
+Other examples may be found in the `setup_examples` directory.
 These are templates for adaptation: only one file is copied to the target.
 On the target the file should be named `color_setup.py` and put in the root of the filesystem.

 The chosen template will need to be edited to match the display in use, the